pieterjandesmedt/vite-et-reves/content/captains-log/2019-10-16-crotone-le-castella-nice-swim-upwind-rollercoaster.md

 {{< image src="IMG_7346.jpg" alt="Meeting fellow sailors" ratio="3x2" >}}

 The wind picked up a bit and it looked like a nice day for a short sail to Le Castella around Cape Rizzuto.
-10 knots on the beam, what more can a sailor ask for?
+10 knots on the {{% explain "beam" "the side of the boat" %}}, what more can a sailor ask for?
 We passed the gas platforms that we dodged at night.

 {{< image src="IMG_7362.jpg" alt="Gas platforms running on solar power" ratio="3x2" >}}